Download review (129 KB)

 Metaphysical Assumptions in Science

-Readers may well ask, “What is Metaphysics”?
+Readers may well ask, “What is Metaphysics?”
 Trigg considers it to be a branch of philosophical reasoning based on first principles and causes.
-Or to put into context, he says “philosophy, if it has any function, should merely be in the business of clarification and removal of obfuscation”.
+Or to put it into context, he says “philosophy, if it has any function, should merely be in the business of clarification and removal of obfuscation”.
 The task of Metaphysics is to identify the prior assumptions (Metaphysical Assumptions or Pre-suppositions) that are required to pursue scientific investigations.
 These Metaphysical Assumptions, while essential to the practice of science, are not derivable from within science, contrary to what people like Richard Dawkins believe.
 Trigg’s point is that science is not self-authenticating.

 The following list, gleaned from Trigg’s book, while not necessarily complete, is consistent with what scientists actually assume either explicitly or implicitly in order to pursue scientific investigations.
 They are grouped according to my own preference.